 - in a big bowl, mix together; flour, salt, cayenne pepper and baking powder. pour in beer and whisk together.

 - heat vegetable oil in a dutch oven or large pot (not cast iron) over medium high heat, until oil reaches 350. cut fish into even strips.

 - lightly dredge fish strips in flour or cornstarch. shake excess flour off and dip into batter. lay fish in hot oil. gently flip fish over and let cook until golden brown. work in small batches. do not over crowd fish.

 - remove from oil and let fish drain (use a baking rack with sheet pan underneath).

 - drain potatoes. add butter and milk, smash potatoes, either with a fork or a potato masher. add more milk if needed to make potatoes creamy. mix in cheese and salt & pepper to taste.

 Serve Guinness Battered Fish & Creamy Smashed Potatoes with malt vinegar.

 For a cocktail try a Black Velvet.
-Mix half guinness and half sparkling wine (or prosecco) in a champagne flute.
+Mix half Guinness and half Cava or Prosecco in a champagne flute.